 Pricing localization takes into account the location of buyers to determine factors like how to display pricing (currency and format) and what the most suitable price point and model is for selling in a given market.
 It's all about understanding the people and your competition in your target and using this information to customize your pricing for that segment of customers.
 It’s mindful of price perception and socio-cultural factors that will encourage customers to click that ‘Pay Now’ button.

-There are two different types of price localization, and here's what differentiates them:
+There are two different types of price localization:

 1) Cosmetic localization